-2023 Budget Summary and Q&A
+2024 Budget Summary and Q&A

-Council approved the 2023 operating and capital budgets on Monday, January 16, 2023.
-The 2023 budget reflects the realities of increased costs to deliver services while balancing property tax increases in addition to a focus on capital funding requirements to ensure long term financial sustainability.
-TLTI continues to have the second lowest property tax rate in the United Counties of Leeds and Grenville.
+Council approved the 2024 operating and capital budgets on Tuesday, January 16, 2024.
+The 2024 budget reflects the realities of increased costs to deliver services while balancing property tax increases in addition to a continued focus on capital funding requirements to ensure long term financial sustainability.